Table of Contents

-Studies show (1, 2, 3, 4, 5) that good dog care practice to regularly inspect and brush your pet's teeth will prevent many dental problems in dogs, but feeding specific foods or giving them certain things to chew on for dog's dental health can make your pet's dental care even easier for you.
+Studies show (1, 2, 3, 4, 5) that good dog care practice of regularly inspecting and brushing your pet's teeth will prevent many dental problems in dogs, but feeding specific foods or giving them certain things to chew on for dog's dental health can make your pet's dental care even easier for you.

 This means that their teeth and mouths get so much more action than those of people.
 For this reason, any dental issues humans may face are just accelerated in the case of dogs.

-If you encounter any of these symptoms, consult with your veterinarian immediately.
-Age and genetic issues may also play a role in the current state of your dogs teeth (6).
+If you encounter any of these symptoms, consult your veterinarian immediately.
+Age and genetic issues may also affect the current state of your dog's teeth (6).

 Studies have shown that other than brushing your dog's teeth regularly, certain types of foods and chews can make a difference in your pup's dental health.

 ALSO READ: 10 Science-Based Dog Teeth Care Tips

 It's not a myth.
 While wet or raw meat dog food does have its virtues, the fact is that the majority of veterinarians will prescribe dental health-specific dry dog foods when trying to rebuild the health of a dog's teeth, and there's a good reason for that (7).